 Early facet arthritis often leads eventually to difficult to manage nerve pain in the leg.

 The scenario is often complicated by trauma such as a fall on the buttocks or lower back in which the facets are forcibly jammed against each other, damaging the cartilage that lines the joint.

 Other factors such as a short leg, or a childhood stress fracture as occurred in the case below, also contribute to the degenerative joint disease that plagues so many of us.

-An insert in the shoe can correct for a leg length deficiency, but nothing other than good muscle tone and care with lifting can counter the effect of the stress fracture through the pars interarticularis; fortunately in this case it was on one side only so there was no forward slippage.
-That's known as a spondylolysthesis.
+An insert in the shoe can correct for a leg length inequality, but nothing other than good muscle tone and care with lifting can counter the effect of the stress fracture through the pars interarticularis; fortunately in this case it was on one side only so there was no forward slippage.
+That is known as a spondylolysthesis.

 If the early facet arthritis is not correctly managed then the orientation of the joint gradually changes allowing for a forward slip of the vertebra above.